smasongarrison/syllabi/MegaSyllabus.md

 ## Grading and Assignments {#grading}

 ### Where are my grades?
-You can find your grades on canvas, under the "Grades" section.
+You can find your grades on Canvas, under the "Grades" section.
 I will not look up this grade for you.
 You are all hard-working and problem-solving students.
 I believe in you!
+Please note that Canvas's overall grade is not the official grade for the class.
+It is there to help you calculate based on the stated weights in the syllabus.

 ### Can you bump up my grade?

 No. Please don't [grade grub](https://undergraduateswrite.com/2019/05/10/i-say-grade-grubbing-you-say-it-doesnt-hurt-to-ask-on-asking-teachers-to-bump-your-final-grade/).
 Don't ask for extra credit or special opportunities to boost your grade.
 No. Please don't.
 [Seriously, don't do it at the end of the semester.](https://undergraduateswrite.com/2019/05/10/i-say-grade-grubbing-you-say-it-doesnt-hurt-to-ask-on-asking-teachers-to-bump-your-final-grade/) Don't ask for extra credit or special opportunities to boost your grade.
-Please don't pull on my heart strings about how you need a certain grade or there will be consequences for you.
+Please don't pull on my heartstrings about how you need a certain grade or there will be consequences for you.
 I know that many students think that it doesn't hurt to ask.
 It does.
 It hurts me.
 Although I care deeply about my students, I have to say no because it isn't equitable.
 So please don't ask for the grade boost.
 Seriously, I get enough emotional manipulation from my cats for leaving them at home all day.

 ### Can you calculate my grade for me?
 No. You are capable of calculating a weighted average.
-You have all the information you need in the syllabus.
+You have all the information you need in the syllabus and the raw scores from Canvas.
 If you need help, try this website: https://thegradecalculator.com/

 ### What can I do to get a better grade?